MatthiasLohr/bfebench/README.md

 # BFEBench - Blockchain-based Fair Exchange Benchmark Tool

+The BFEbench provides a benchmark framework for blockchain based fair exchange protocol.
+For the main project goals see the [base milestone](%"Comparison Fairswap vs. StateChannelFairswap")

 ## Usage

   * Download and install `bfebench` (e.g., by cloning the git repository and executing `pip install -e .`).